Skip to main content

 • Results appear on each task as they complete

-A success banner appears when your preview completes without errors.
+A success banner appears when your workflow completes without errors.

 Review results

 Click on the Workflow Output task to see your summarized text.
-If something looks wrong, edit your tasks and run another preview.
+If something looks wrong, edit your tasks and run the workflow again.

 Activate Your Workflow

-Once your preview runs successfully, click the Activate button to make the workflow available for production use.
+Once your workflow runs successfully in the Builder, click the Activate button to make it available for production use.
 This changes the workflow status from Draft to Active.

 Only active workflows can be executed as jobs.
 Draft workflows are for design and testing only.